stfc/PSyclone/doc/user_guide/transformations.rst

     :noindex:

 .. note:: PSyclone does not support (distributed-memory) halo swaps or
-          global sums within OpenMP master regions.
-Attempting to create a master region for a set of nodes that includes halo swaps or global sums will produce an error.
-In such cases it may be possible to re-order the nodes in the Schedule such that the halo swaps or global sums are performed outside the single region.
-The
-          :ref:`MoveTrans <sec_move_trans>` transformation may be used
+          global reductions within OpenMP master regions.
+Attempting to create a master region for a set of nodes that includes halo swaps or global reductions will produce an error.
+In such cases it may be possible to re-order the nodes in the Schedule such that the halo swaps or global reductions are performed outside the single region.
+The :ref:`MoveTrans <sec_move_trans>` transformation may be used
           for this.